bostoncan/community-choice-boston/README.md

 Open [localhost:8100](http://localhost:8100) to see.

 ### To Do
-- Sub-pages
-    - FAQ page
 - Citations page, styling for links
-    - Sub-page header
-- Template based generator?
 - Hook up petition form (when we have a destination)
 - Action timeline
   - Create proposal